 We are extremely particular about the disposal of all asbestos waste material stripped from our sites.
-We ensure that we seal the fibrous substance with chemical sealers to avoid fibres breaking dispersing into the air, and this is double-wrapped in quality plastic bags.
-This waste is then safely transported in an enclosed vehicle to a Class-H waste management site that specialises in asbestos waste management.
+We ensure that we seal the fibrous substance with chemical sealers to avoid fibres breaking and dispersing into the air.
+This is then double-wrapped in quality plastic bags.
+After this asbestos waste is safely transported in an enclosed vehicle to a Class-H waste asbestos disposal management site in Cape Town, that specialises in asbestos waste management.
 We follow a similar procedure for the disposal of asbestos roof sheets.

 Once the asbestos removal is finalised, the area will be retested and once we are satisfied that the property is clear of an asbestos hazard, a clearance certificate will be issued.